clementpiat/Lucid/README.md

-# Lucid
+# Lucid ⌚

-Application for Fitbit smartwatches that aim at triggering lucid dream during REM sleep.
+Application for Fitbit smartwatches that aims at triggering lucid dream during REM sleep.
 Still an early stage project.

 ## Overview